Inoue Yoshika: Later naval career

 Inoue became first commandant of the Imperial Japanese Naval Academy on 16 August 1888.
-He became Commander-in-Chief of the Readiness Fleet on 29 July 1889, and vice admiral and commander-in-chief of the Sasebo Naval District on 12 December 1892.
-He remained in charge of reserve forces, and thus did not see any combat during the First Sino-Japanese War of 1895.
+He became Commander-in-Chief of the Readiness Fleet on 29 July 1889 — the first fleet commander-in-chief in the history of the Japanese navy — and vice admiral and commander-in-chief of the Sasebo Naval District on 12 December 1892.
+He remained in charge of reserve and shore-based forces through the First Sino-Japanese War and did not see combat in that conflict; some later accounts note this as one reason his reputation never matched that of Itō Sukeyuki, who commanded the Combined Fleet during the war.
 He was commander-in-chief of the Kure Naval District from 26 February 1896 to 20 May 1900.
 In November 1900, he was awarded the Order of the Sacred Treasure, 1st class.
 Inoue was commander-in-chief of the Yokosuka Naval District from 20 May 1901 to 14 January 1905.
 He was promoted to admiral on 12 December 1901.
 In November 1905, he was awarded the Grand Cordon of the Order of the Rising Sun.